wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.58 =
+= 1.0.59 =
-* Prevents that the script tags in the forms are modified by the wpautop function of WordPress.
+* Corrects a conflict with the "Back-Forward Cache" in the Firefox browser.
+* Modifies the values returned by the controls: "Single Line Text", "Radio", and "DropDown", to get more consistent results.
+In previous versions the plugin extracts the numbers included in the values of fields.
+In the current version, the values returned are the defined values on fields, or zero if the fields are empties.
+* The add_shortcode functions were moved to the 'init' action.
+* The developer version include the "Distance" module, that integrates the plugin with Google Maps, to get the distance between two addresses.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support